Most songwriters have no idea that there's a special tax loophole created just for them. For some artists, this change cuts taxes in half.

 The Songwriter’s Capital Gains Equity Act of 2006 is one of the few government regulations that actually helps songwriters earn more.
 That law allows songwriters who sell their catalog the option to treat those sales as capital gains rather than regular income.
 This is a unique benefit to songwriters that other creators like performing artists or book authors don’t share.

-[UPDATE: Late last year, Congress came close to rescinding the Songwriter's Capital Gains Equity Act as part of its tax code overhaul.
+[UPDATE: In 2017, Congress came close to rescinding the Songwriter's Capital Gains Equity Act as part of its tax code overhaul.
 Last-minute lobbying by representatives from Nashville and other songwriter-heavy districts saved it though.]

 So this capital gains classification for catalog sales is a major boon.
 But it only applies to sales.
 Royalty income, advances, etc. all count as regular income.